JasonKStevens/Qube/README.md

 ```

 ### Multiple Event Types
 As with IQueryable, dynamic types (and statement bodies) can't be used because of expression trees.
-In general this isn't a major but because event streams can have different event types, there does need to be a sensible way to query over them without a lot of fuss.
+In general, this isn't a major but because event streams can have different event types, there does need to be a sensible way to query over them without a lot of fuss.

 ### Server Actions
 Server-side actions in the query are important, for example to `emit` and `linkTo` new streams.